-To make this easier for you, check out my 30 Journal Prompts for Self-Discovery Workbook!
+To make this easier for you, check out my 51 Christian Journaling Prompts for Homemakers Workbook!
 It’s located in my FREE Resource Library that includes several other resources you’ll find helpful, too!

 Don’t be a scrambler in the mornings.
 Instead take action the night before to create a better morning for yourself, and as a result, create a great day!